rayshan/search-server/readme.md

-# bower-component-list
+# Bower search server

-Aggregated list of components from the [Bower registry](https://bower.herokuapp.com/packages), GitHub metadata, bower.json/package.json keywords.
+> Aggregated list of packages from the [Bower registry](https://github.com/bower/registry), GitHub metadata, bower.json/package.json keywords.

-Currently used as the back-end for the [Bower components site](https://github.com/sindresorhus/bower-components).
+Currently used as the back-end for the [Bower search](https://github.com/bower/search).

 The registry can also be filtered on a keyword to only get a subset of it.
-Useful if you for example want to embed a list of plugins for your framework on its website.
+Useful if you for example want to embed a list of plugins for your framework on a website.
 Example: https://bower-component-list.herokuapp.com/keyword/web-components

 ### Getting Started